CraneStation/wasmtime-wasi/docs/Capabilities.md

 directories, without having to set permissions in the filesystem or in per-application or per-user configuration settings.

+## Berkely socket rules.

+Sockets aren't naturally hierarchical though, so we'll need to decide what capabilities look like.

+The basic version from CloudABI is for users to launch programs with the sockets they need already created.
+We'll probably start there, and that's enough for simple cases.

+I anticipate an eventual extension to that, where we create a capability that represents a set of possible sockets that can be created.
+A set might be described by ranges of permitted ports, ranges of permitted addresses, or sets of permitted protocols.
+In this case the actual socket wouldn't be created until the application actually requests it.

 ## Other info.

 CloudABI's intro to capability-based OS security: